 WHAT TO DO: Make sure your post describes the promoted product or service, rather than alluding to specific characteristics of the targeted group or individual.
 Wondering what this looks like in execution?
 Read on.

-The policy that our social media managers wrestle with the most is “personal attributes.”
+The policy that causes the most confusion is “personal attributes.”
 It’s certainly not intuitive, so here are some examples of generic posts that might be denied, and how to edit them for approval.